 So I finally made my own set of printable vocabulary cards that go through the entire book of Henle's First Year Latin.
 It amounts to just under 500 vocabulary cards!
 That means if you took the time to master ten vocabulary words a week, you could have all of the vocabulary memorized in a year.
 That's crazy.

 I'm hoping these printable flashcards will empower moms to help their students study the vocabulary, because it is one of the best ways to make your Latin exercises go faster.
 If you're not having to look up every word in the sentence, you'll definitely have an advantage!

-Buy the PDF printable Henle Latin Keyring Flashcards for $15 below, or join the Latin with Andy membership site and all get this great resource and many more included in your membership!
+Buy the PDF printable Henle Latin Keyring Flashcards, or join the Latin with Andy membership site and get this great resource and much more, all included in your membership!

 Flashcards for Latin Nouns

 When you're memorizing any Latin vocabulary, it's easy to just focus on the simple meaning.
 This can be going from Latin to English or English to Latin.
 However, there are so many other things you could quiz about nouns to really help ingrain the language.

 - Identify the declension - Mix up the noun cards, and go through a round of just identifying which declension the noun belongs to.
 This is so vital when translating from English to Latin because if you don't know which rules the noun follows, you'll just be increasing the opportunities for errors!